A JSON Web Token, or JWT, authorizes your application code to securely connect to your unique Spatial Audio API Space.

 Before your app can make use of the Spatial Audio API, you'll need a High Fidelity Developer Account.
 Sign up for an account or log in here.

-No matter the method you use to generate a JSON Web Token for use with the High Fidelity Spatial Audio API, you will need to first create an App, then at least one Space associated with that App.
+No matter the method you use to generate a JSON Web Token for use with the Spatial Audio API, you will need to first create an App, then at least one Space associated with that App.
 To do that:

 Do not share the data you see on this page.
 It allows users to make authorized connections to your High Fidelity Spatial Audio Server.